trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 With the new mesh generated from *Exercise 3* we are ready to run another Trixi simulation on an unstructured quadrilateral mesh.
 For this we must create a new elixir file.
 As in *Exercise 1* we will solve the 2D compressible Euler equations.

-This elixir file already creates a new initial condition for a unform background flow state with a free stream Mach number of 0.3.
+This elixir file already creates a new initial condition for a uniform background flow state with a free stream Mach number of 0.3.
 An exercise dedicated to modifying the initial conditions is provided in `exercises_linear_advection.ipynb` for the linear advection equations.